 Before beginning NSAID therapy, all dogs should go through a complete history and physical examination.
 In addition, before and frequently throughout the administration of any NSAID, appropriate laboratory tests to establish baseline hematological and serum biochemical data should be considered.

-Owners should be instructed to keep an eye out for indications of possible drug toxicity.
+Owners should be instructed to look for indications of possible drug toxicity.

-Studies have not been conducted to determine the activity of Carodyl when administered concomitantly with other protein-bound or similarly metabolized drugs.
+Studies have not been conducted to determine the activity of the drug when administered concomitantly with other protein-bound or similarly metabolized drugs.
 Therefore, drug compatibility should be monitored closely in patients requiring additional therapy.
 Such drugs commonly used include cardiac, anticonvulsant, and behavioral medications.
-In addition, it has been suggested that treatment with carprofen may reduce the level of inhalant anesthetics needed.
+In addition, such treatment may reduce the inhalant anesthetics needed.

-If additional pain medication is warranted after administration of the total daily dose of Carodyl, alternative analgesia should be considered.
-The use of another NSAID is not recommended.
-Consider appropriate washout times when switching from one NSAID to another or switching from corticosteroid use to NSAID use.
+Consider appropriate washout times when switching from one NSAID to another or from corticosteroid to NSAID use.

-Due to the palatable nature of Carodyl chewable tablets, keep dogs away from reach in a secured location.
+Due to the palatable nature of Carodyl chewable tablets, keep the medication in a secure location.
 Severe adverse reactions may occur if large quantities of tablets are ingested.
-If you suspect your dog has consumed Carodyl above the prescribed dose, please call your veterinarian for immediate assistance.
+If you suspect your dog has consumed more than prescribed, please call your veterinarian for immediate assistance.

 Side Effects

-The most commonly reported side effects when taking Carodyl include; vomiting, diarrhea, loss of appetite, lethargy, and behavioral changes.
+The most commonly reported side effects when taking the medication include; vomiting, diarrhea, loss of appetite, lethargy, and behavioral changes.

 Serious side effects can occur with or without warning and, in rare situations, result in death.